-Corex’s (earlier Corenso) board mill in Pori, Finland is making investments and developing its production and equipment continuously.
+Corex’s (earlier Corenso) board mill in Pori, Finland is developing its production and equipment continuously.
 In 2019, one of the development projects was improving doctoring on the dryer section to meet the quality requirements of production.
-Special attention was paid to the cleaning of cylinder surfaces in the dryer section following the introduction of a new product group.

 “For a few years now, we have been supplying our customers with board to be laminated.
 For an end product with a glossy surface, the quality of the base board needs to be flawless.
 For instance, dirty cylinders can cause depressions in the board,” says Minna Kurittu, Production Manager of the mill.